quanted/esat/paper.md

 package for flexible source apportionment workflows.
 The Python API and CLI of `ESAT` provides an object-oriented interface that can completely recreate the PMF5 workflow.
-The matrix factorization algorithms in `ESAT` have been written in Rust for optimization of the core math functionality. `ESAT` has two NMF algorithms for updating the profile and contribution matrices of the solution, least-squares NMF (LS-NMF) [@Wang:2006] and weighted-semi NMF (WS-NMF) [@Ding:2008] [@DeMelo:2012].
+The matrix factorization algorithms in `ESAT` have been written in Rust for optimization of the core math functionality. `ESAT` has two NMF algorithms for updating the profile and contribution matrices of the solution: least-squares NMF (LS-NMF) [@Wang:2006] and weighted-semi NMF (WS-NMF) [@Ding:2008] [@DeMelo:2012].

 `ESAT` provides a highly flexible API and CLI that can create source apportionment workflows like those found in PMF5, but can also create new workflows that allow for novel environmental research.
-`ESAT` was developed for environmental research, though it's not limited to environmental researchers, as matrix factorization is used in many different fields; `ESAT` places no restriction on the types of input datasets.
+`ESAT` was developed for environmental research, though it's not limited to that domain, as matrix factorization is used in many different fields; `ESAT` places no restriction on the types of input datasets.

 ## Algorithms